Speak to an expert +44(0)1733 391377

 Employee reward scheme ideas

 Whilst this isn’t part of an organised reward system, it’s still invaluable.
 A simple thank you can mean the world to a dedicated employee and creates a sense of respect that many large organisations lack.
 Never be afraid to thank your hard workers for doing a good job.
-Furthermore, a thank you serves as an instant reward and by our very nature, humans love instant recognition.
+Furthermore, a thank you serves as an instant reward, and by nature, humans love instant recognition.

 The employee of the month is a classic approach that works, particularly if the employee of the month is voted for by other employees.
 Not only does this create a sense of respect between employees, but it enables a structured presentation in front of other members of the team.
 Presenting a positive reward in front of the workforce is a great way of emphasising achievement and good work whilst simultaneously increasing the reward’s value, as achievers know that their colleagues will be aware of their success.